kennyoomega/Sales-Forecast-System-Project/README.md

 Scope: Python EDA → forecasting → API → frontend → database logging → BI → Azure deployment.

+## ⚡ Note: This project is built on a retail dataset (Superstore).
+However, the **pipeline design (SQL → ML forecasting → BI dashboards → Azure deployment)** is domain-agnostic and can be directly applied to **banking KPI monitoring, credit risk scoring, or industrial forecasting**.

 ---

 ## ✨ What’s new in v1.2